cisco/cisco-network-puppet-module/README.md

   ensure => present,
 }
 ~~~
-*This persistence issue does not affect the `guestshell` environment.
-Gems are persistent across reload in the `guestshell`.*
+*This persistence issue does not affect the `guestshell` or `open agent container (OAC)` environments.
+Gems are persistent across reload in these environments.*

 ## Usage